Pasek108/FM-ResultsSummaryComponent/README.md

 ## Performance
 > [!WARNING]
-> The "Best Practices" score is lower because of the design's font size.
+> The "Accessbility" score is lower because of the design's color contrast.

 ### Desktop
 ![desktop performance](/_for_readme/desktop-performance.png)